craigwfox/simple-theme-switcher/README.md

 # Theme switcher

 A small web component for switching themes.
 I've tried to make it fairly flexible and barebones.
-I've included some basic styles
+There are some minor styles included that you can manually add to your project.

 ## Usage